[Recommended Autumn Festivals: Aomori Edition] Introducing Aomori's autumn festivals and local cuisine!

 However, what is not widely known is that there are Bon Odori dances that take place after these summer festivals, as well as autumn festivals that are held mainly in the Sanpachi Kamikita region and Shimokita Peninsula in the eastern part of the prefecture

-According to the calendar, autumn is from August 7th, the 24th solar term, to the day before November 7th, which is the 24th solar term, and if we apply this to Tohoku, then summer is held in various places in early August.
-The end of the festival marks the arrival of autumn.
+According to the calendar, autumn runs from August 7th, the beginning of autumn, to the day before November 7th, the beginning of winter, according to the 24 solar terms.
+If we apply this to the Tohoku region, the end of the summer festivals held in various places in early August marks the arrival of autumn

-In this article, according to the calendar, "autumn" starts from August 7th, and the festivals held after that are introduced as "autumn festivals."
+In this article, we will refer to the period from August 7th onwards as "autumn" according to the calendar, and festivals held after that date as "autumn festivals."

-The definition of festival on Wikipedia is "an act (ritual) of worshiping gods, Buddhas, and ancestors for the purpose of gratitude, prayer, and consolation
+The definition of " festival " as listed on Wikipedia is "an act (ritual) of honoring gods, Buddhas, and ancestors for the purpose of expressing gratitude, prayer, or commemoration ."

-music festivals " and " harvest festivals that are different from traditional religious festivals , and events where people enjoy music and local cuisine are also generally considered to be "festivals" in a broad sense.
+On the other hand, there are also " music festivals " and " harvest festivals " that are different from traditional religious ceremonies , and these events, which involve enjoying music and local cuisine, are also generally considered "festivals" in a broad sense.

 In this article, we will introduce some recommended autumn festivals that are fun to visit, from traditional and formal festivals to music festivals and gourmet festivals